malmccoy/kjvsay/README.md

-# biblesay
+# kjvsay

 Print out one out of 100 verses in a speech bubble coming from an ASCII-Art dove in your UNIX-Terminal.
-Inspired by [buddhasay](https://github.com/luisonthekeyboard/buddhasay).
+A fork of [biblesay](https://github.com/theeyeofcthulhu/biblesay) using verses from the King James Version.

 ## Install